- 1 Top 5 Best HEPA Air Purifier Compared

 One of the best features of the Honeywell HPA300 is the sheer power it can produce behind its purification process.
 This HEPA air purifier is the most powerful on our list, able to clean air in rooms up to 456 square feet.
 And one might expect performance to suffer in such large spaces.
 Fortunately, the opposite is true, especially when eliminated pet dander.
 The air passes through stages within the Honeywell: pre-filter and True HEPA filter.

 We were a little disappointed when it came to some design choices on the Honeywell.
 Mainly, the unit doesn’t include a remote, so you’ll need to manually operate it whenever needed.
 It can also be a bit noisy when purifiying the air in large rooms.
 In the end, though, we were willing to overlook these minor inconveniences when we saw just how well the purifier performed in eliminating pet dander and other contaminants.
+Also, read about the best air purifier for asthma.

 #4 Pure Enrichment PureZone 3-in-1 – Best HEPA Air Purifier for SmokeWHY WE LIKE IT: The Pure Enrichment PureZone 3-in-1 is a powerful little air purifier with a super sleek design and whisper-quiet noise level.
 Its powerful filtration system can handle tough situations like smoke and microbes.